 Congratulations to Nancy Wallace for winning the Williamson Award, Berkeley-Haas’s highest faculty honor.

-Unfair property tax assessments cost lower-income Americans billions, in the New York Times.
+Unfair property tax assessments cost lower-income Americans billions, in the New York Times (opens in a new tab).
 Haas PhD Troup Howard’s work using the Fisher Center’s REFM Lab data is highlighted, on the racial disparities in assessments.